jacobproffer/blog/content/travel/iceland-blog-03.md

 ---
-title: "Iceland Blog 03"
+title: "Travel in the Northeast of Iceland"
 date: 2018-09-03 14:00:00
-description: Third day in Iceland.
+description: "Myles and I traveled to Þingvellir and Gullfoss in Iceland"
 images: ["/images/iceland_blog_03_social.jpg"]
 categories: ["travel"]
 tags: ["iceland", "drive", "road", "vehicle"]